cyrus-and/chrome-remote-interface/README.md

 1. update the local copy with `make update-protocol`;

-2. pass a custom protocol descriptor (use `null` to fetch it from the remote repository) upon [connection](https://github.com/cyrus-and/chrome-remote-interface#moduleoptions-callback);
+2. pass a custom protocol descriptor upon [connection](https://github.com/cyrus-and/chrome-remote-interface#moduleoptions-callback);

 3. use the *raw* version of the [commands](#chromesendmethod-params-callback)